rerock/Clustering_Netflix/README.md

 - Find out where is "Men in Black is in" and which cluster does it belong to
   - "Men in Black" went into cluster 2, and that make sense since the cluster 2 is the action, adventure, sci-fi cluster.
 - Create a new data set with just the movies from selected cluster
-  - The Cluster2 movies are good recommendation to Amy, and we can look at the first 10 titles in this cluster

-      Cluster2[1:10]

-  - They are movies like: Apollo 13, Jurassic Park, etc.
+  - The Cluster2 movies are good recommendation to Amy.
+They are movies like: Apollo 13, Jurassic Park, etc.
-#### Algorithm 2: K-means